-What are accommodations?Accommodations allow a disabled student to complete the same tests and assignments as his/her non-disabled peers, but with changes in timing, formatting, setting, scheduling, response and/or presentation.
+What are accommodations?Accommodations allow disabled students to complete the same tests and assignments as their nondisabled peers, but with changes in timing, formatting, setting, scheduling, response, and/or presentation.
+Students receiving accommodations are still expected to demonstrate the same level of mastery over the same content as their nondisabled peers.
 Accommodations are intended to minimize or even eliminate the effects of the student’s disability.
-In essence, they level the playing field so a disabled student is given more equal footing with his non-disabled peers.
-Who is eligible to receive accommodations?Accommodations are available to a student who has an Individual Education Plan (IEP) or Section 504 Plan.
-Specific accommodations are chosen to meet each student’s individual needs and are determined by the IEP Team.
-Whenever possible, it is important to ask the student which accommodations would be helpful, and to include him/her in the discussion.
-What are some types of accommodations?You can learn about accommodations used in the State of Maryland in the Maryland Assessment, Accessibility, Accommodations Policy Manual.
-Accommodations are commonly categorized in the following three ways: You can also find a list of accommodations available in the Maryland IEP at http://olms.cte.jhu.edu//olms2/data/ck/sites/3915/files/IEP_Form_July_1_2018_Final_06152018.pdf What are some accommodations that have been helpful to students on the autism spectrum?Sensory Processing
+In essence, they level the playing field so a disabled student is given equal footing with nondisabled peers.
+Who is eligible to receive accommodations?Accommodations are available to a student who has an Individualized Education Program (IEP) or a 504 plan.
+Accommodations are driven by the individual needs of a student and are determined by the IEP team.
+Whenever possible, it is important to ask the student which accommodations would be helpful, and to include them in the discussion.
+What are some accommodations that have been helpful to autistic students?Sensory Processing

 Comprehension